badosa/JSON-stat/index.md

 The goal of the **JSON-stat Javascript Toolkit (JJT)** is to help dealing with JSON-stat responses in Javascript.

+For a library of high level functions built on top of JJT, see the [JSON-stat Javascript Utilities Suite](https://github.com/badosa/JSON-stat/tree/master/utils) (JJUS).

 [Test Suite](test/) available.

 ## Design principles